deyakovleva/yolov5_ros_wmeters/README.md

 meters_weights.pt detects only water meters and FN: faces

+meters_gauges.pt detects water meters and gaudes, but detects electric counter as gauge

-meters_electric_gauges.pt detects meters, gauges and sometimes electric meters, no lots of FN
+meters_electric_gauges.pt detects meters, gauges and sometimes electric meters as counter, no lots of FN